php-fig/fig-standards/accepted/PSR-2-coding-style-guide.md

 There MUST be one `use` keyword per declaration.

+Namespaces in `use` declarations MUST NOT have a leading backslash.

 There MUST be one blank line after the `use` block.

 For example: